 Do you remember the old-fashioned two-color (red and green) traffic lights of New York City?
-Whenever I visited New York in the 1970s, besides the other “colorful sights” I might see, I was fascinated by the considerable number of red and green (no amber) traffic lights scattered throughout the city.
+Whenever I visited New York in the 1970s, besides the other “colorful sights” I might see, I was fascinated by the considerable number of signals without any amber light scattered throughout the city.
 These quaint fixtures were the vanishing remnants of the original GE and Horni/Ruleta signals that had been installed from the late 1920s into the ’40s.
 Although the city had standardized on 3-color signals way back in the early 1950s, it took over 40 years to replace all of the 2-color units.

-In the early years of my collecting, I sold a Ruleta signal that I had partially dismantled.
+In the early years of my collecting, I sold a Ruleta signal that needed a fair amount of work, and which I had partially dismantled.
 I always regretted that sale, so I kept my eyes open for a replacement, and in 2012, I drove to New Hampshire to purchase another NYC red-green signal from a retired New Yorker.
 According to him, the light was taken down from Merrick Blvd in Laurelton, Queens in the mid-1970s and given to him on the spot by the contractor.
 This is evidently a later (1940s) variation of this type of signal.
 It has the Horni/Ruleta design, but has no manufacturer name stamped or embossed that I can find.
 The original wiring was plastic-coated, rather than the older cloth style.

 There is a 2″ steel elbow at the top, indicating that it was mounted on an overhead mast.
 It was configured as a 3-way signal, with one of the four sides covered by aluminum “blanks”.
 To my surprise, there were lenses, reflectors, and light bulbs on all four sides (see photo set below).